amitmahajan78/Serverless-TF-Project/Readme.md

-# Automate Event_drive (Serverless) Deployment Architecture using Terraform
+# Automate Event-Driven (Serverless) Deployment Architecture using Terraform

 This repository giving you realistic use case that built on AWS serverless technologies and completely automate their deployment using terraform.
 Infrastructure as a Code (IaC) help improving overall Consistency, Automation, Security, Reliability and Collaboration of an Event-Driven (Serverless) Architecture.